96boards/website/_product/ce/rock960/README.md

 title: Rock960 (Vamrs)
 layout: product-display-page
 permalink: /product/rock960/
-shortname: rock960
-#Set this to true and the board will be visible on 96boards.ai
 ai_board: true
 ai_board_desc: >
     The Rock960 is based on the RK3399 SoC which is a Dual Cortex-A72 + quad Cortex-A53 CPU, with up to 2.0GHz frequency.